Why Auto ApproveResourcesFAQ

 Some car loans come with hefty prepayment penalties.
 These fees might outweigh any benefits of refining, so do the math before you commit to moving forward.

-If it seems like now is a good time to refinance your car loan, contacting a company that specializes in refinancing is the best option for most people.
-Using a company that specializes in refinancing, like Auto Approve, makes the application process super fast and easy.
-They can also help you decide which loan is the best for you.
+If it seems like now is a good time to refinance your car loan, working with a company that specializes in refinancing is the best option for most people, like Auto Approve.
+Auto Approve makes the application process simple and quick, with a network of trusted lenders to help you find your best deal and refinance experts to help you decide which loan is the best for you.

 • Current loan information.
 You will need the name of your current lender, your account number, and your payoff amount.
 It’s good to have the contract handy to compare specific terms as well.